wanweiwei07/pyhiro/README.md

 The following executable programs are used:
 1) MySQL set (including server, bench, dump, etc.)
+Import 20170113freegrip.sql as into the DBMS system first.

 The program follows these common sense:
 (1) A 3d point or nd vector is represented using one row of np.array list